renyuneyun/solid-fuse/README.md

 This project is in early-stage.
 Breaking changes may be expected with every update.

-SolidFUSE use [`solid-file-python`](https://github.com/twonote/solid-file-python) for authentication and performing operations (`:)`).
-However, there are lots of things that is yet to implement (`:(`).
-At the moment, SolidFUSE only supports NSS, due to the lack of an implementation of DPoP in Python (see [this issue](https://github.com/twonote/solid-file-python/pull/33)).
+SolidFUSE use [`solid-file-python`](https://github.com/twonote/solid-file-python) for authentication and performing operations.
+Currently, we use a [custom implementation](https://github.com/renyuneyun/solid-file-python) that integrated [solid-oidc-client](https://pypi.org/project/solid-oidc-client/) to support any Solid server (NSS, CSS, ESS).
+This will be changed after upstream has made the support official (see [this issue](https://github.com/twonote/solid-file-python/pull/33)).

 ## Features / TODOs